aryatavakoli/kubernetes-vagrant/README.md

 # kubernetes-vagrant
-Creates a local Virtual Kubernetes Cluster using Vagrant and Ansible.
-Helpful for testing cluster enviroments.
+Automatically deploys a local Virtual Kubernetes Cluster on a local machine.
+* Helpful for testing cluster enviroments.
+* Every VM in the cluster only has Docker and/or Kubernetes Installed.
+* Ansible Scripts in ```scripts/``` can be easily modified to install any other needed software
 ## Dependencies
 * Ansible
 * Python and pip
 * Virtual Box
 * Vagrant
 ## Installing Dependencies (Ubuntu)
 ### Install Python and Pip:
 ```sh